zenstackhq/zenstack-v3/README.md

 # Limitations

-1. Only SQLite (better-sqlite3) and Postgres (pg) database providers are supported.
+1. Only SQLite (better-sqlite3) and Postgres (pg) database providers are supported for now.
 1. Prisma client extensions are not supported.
 1. Prisma custom generators are not supported (may add support in the future).
+1. [Filtering on JSON fields](https://www.prisma.io/docs/orm/prisma-client/special-fields-and-types/working-with-json-fields#filter-on-a-json-field-advanced) is not supported yet.